-The new social media phase is in full swing.
-Followers are looking for more than just ‘how popular you are’.
-The new social media trend is all about ‘how much you care’ not about ‘how popular you are’.
+The new social media phase is in full swing and the new social media trend is all about ‘how much you care’ not about ‘how popular you are’.

 Social Media Trends In 2016

 As a digital marketing agency who offers various social media services, we have been explaining for a while to our clients that vanity metrics such as follower numbers and amount of updates you produce just doesn’t cut it.
 And that’s never been truer than it is today, as a result of new social media algorithms and the changing mindset of customers.

 In this social era, followers are less interested in the 2.5million followers vs. 23 following ratio that you have.
 They want to see if you actually care about the people who are promoting you online as well as buying your products or services.

 Followers are now expecting something back from businesses and brands who are on social media.

 If a customer takes the time to tag your product in their latest Instagram photo using your unique hashtag, they would like some recognition.
 If they have tweeted you about a product or a service, they would like a retweet or a ‘like’ at least.
 If they have tagged you into a Facebook update, they expect at least a like, if not a comment and a share at a later date.
 This is the best way to grow a base of loyal social media advocates and get the best user-generated content (UGC) for your brand.

 Now, for the bigger brands;